IBM/itaa-docs/docs/multi-tenant/itaa-data-privacy.md

 For any questions or concerns about business personal information in IT Architect Assistant, please contact [cogarch@us.ibm.com.](mailto:cogarch@us.ibm.com)

-By clicking on "Accept," you confirm that you have read IBM's IT Architect Assistant Privacy Statement, that you understand it, and that you agree  to it.
+By clicking on "Accept," you confirm that you have read IBM's IT Architect Assistant Multi-tenant Cloud Service Privacy Statement, that you understand it, and that you agree  to it.